Racing de Huamachuco

 Racing is a Peruvian football club, playing in the city of Huamachuco, Peru.
-The club was founded 1946 and play in the Copa Perú which is the third division of the Peruvian league.
+The club was founded 1946 and plays in the Copa Perú which is the third division of the Peruvian league.

 History

-In the 2014 Copa Perú, the club classified to the Regional Stage, but was eliminated by Sport Rosario in the group stage.
+In the 2014 Copa Perú, the club qualified to the Regional Stage, but was eliminated by Sport Rosario in the group stage.

-In the 2015 Copa Perú, the club classified to the National Stage, but was eliminated by DIM in the Round of 16.
+In the 2015 Copa Perú, the club qualified to the National Stage, but was eliminated by DIM in the Round of 16.

-In the 2016 Copa Perú, the club classified to the National Stage - final stage, but was eliminated by Sport Rosario.
+In the 2016 Copa Perú, the club qualified to the National Stage - final stage, but was eliminated by Sport Rosario.

 Stadium

 Racing play their home games in Estadio Municipal de Huamachuco in downtown Huamachuco, the stadium's capacity was expanded to 5,000.